Avoiding Obfuscation with Prover-Estimator Debate: The Prover-Estimator Debate Protocol

 \subsection{Consequences for training with prover-estimator debate.}

-The key take-away of the our two main theorems is that one can train debaters in the prover-estimator debate protocol via standard methods that converge to Stackelberg equilibria in zero-sum games.
-If all claims in the debate have sufficient evidence to support them ($s$-supportedness) and the AI debaters only make claims they actually know the answer to ($\cA$-provability), then \pref{thm:stackelberg-eq} implies $A$ will produce the correct answer with probability at least $1 - 4\eps$.
+The key take-away of our two main theorems is that one can train debaters in the prover-estimator debate protocol via standard methods that converge to Stackelberg equilibria in zero-sum games.
+If the validity of claims in the debate is not sensitive to a small set of evidence ($\rho$-stability) and the AI debaters only make claims they actually know the answer to ($\cA$-provability), then \pref{thm:stackelberg-eq} implies $A$ will produce the correct answer with probability at least $1 - 5\eps$.
 On the other hand, if it is not possible for the AI's to decompose their arguments into subclaims which are both supported by sufficient evidence and which the AI's can actually answer, then the soundness case of \pref{thm:cut-and-choose} implies that the payoff to $A$ will fall below a known threshold.
-Thus, one can read off whether training has succeeded by looking at $A$'s expected payoff, and in the case of success, $A$ outputs the correct answer with probability $1 - 4\eps$.
+Thus, one can read off whether training has succeeded by looking at $A$'s expected payoff, and in the case of success, $A$ outputs the correct answer with probability $1 - 5\eps$.
 We provide further recommendations for empirical debate research in \pref{sec:recommendations}.